Environmental, Social and Governance

 Healthcare insurance covers fertility services, contraception and gender reassignment services.
 To promote health and wellbeing, we also offer free access to our headquarters’ gym, which is coupled with annual exercise and health drives.
 Every employee has a standing desk and an ergonomic chair.

-To attract, retain and award our talent, Omega’s Employee Stock Purchase Program allows all eligible employees, with the exception of our NEOs, to buy company stock, subject to the terms of the plan, at a discount up to the lower of 20% of their salary or $25,000.
+To attract, retain and encourage employee ownership in the company, Omega’s Employee Stock Purchase Program allows all eligible employees, with the exception of NEOs, to buy company stock at a discount, subject to the terms of the plan.

 Supporting Our People